Blockchain tech is seen making cannabis clinical trials more secure and efficient.

 The research void is a noted problem for the medicinal cannabis industry.
 Back in the days of the black and grey cannabis markets, a lack of any sort of accountability allowed unscrupulous sellers to rename strains and pass them off as something that they were not.
 There was no tracking of specific strains and no viable way to confirm that a particular specimen actually belonged to the strain under which it was labeled.
 Today, most cannabis strains trace their origins to the pre-legal days.
 As a result, before a product can be approved for the market, it must be thoroughly studied within established clinical trials to understand how it might interact with a given patient.

-Each cannabis clinical trial is tasked with developing an understanding of how one of the virtually infinite possible combinations of cannabinoids will affect the variety of afflictions that can be treated with cannabis.
-This is a massively time intensive process.
+Cannabis clinical trials are tasked with developing an understanding of how one of the virtually infinite possible combinations of cannabinoids will affect the variety of afflictions that can be treated with cannabis.
+This is a massively time-intensive process.

 While the ability to share relevant data is important, it’s also essential to protect patient information.
 These trials usually involve highly sensitive personal information from participants and while it’s important that relevant data be accessible to clinical researchers, it must remain secure.
 Patient attrition is an issue in the clinical trial industry as a whole and one of the common reasons for patients dropping out of trials before completion is related to concerns of privacy.
 Any advancement in data sharing in the clinical trial industry must account data security.